-Jan I. Fox, Senior Vice President for Information Technology and Chief Information Officer www.marshall.edu/it
+Ed Aractingi, Associate Vice President and Chief Information Officer www.marshall.edu/it

 On the Huntington campus the Marshall University Information Technology (IT) administrative offices are located on the third floor of the Drinko Library and the Information Technology Services Desk is located on the first floor.
 On the South Charleston campus, all computing services are located on the second floor of the Administration Building.
 The mission of Information Technology is to "provide and create an evolving, innovative and integrated stable information technology environment that enables students, faculty, and staff to achieve the Marshall University goals."